ctds-usyd/scopus/README.md

 ## Viewing the data with Django-admin

+**This feature is currently disabled in order to handle the shambles of MSSQL support!**

 The data and its relationships can be viewed and searched using a largely automatic interface provided by django.

 After the data is loaded, first create a user: